 Using this approach you have a class that can contain all required steps for sign ups.
 Easy to reason about, and easy to test!

-And with that you have added sign ups to your Rails 8 authentication.
+And with that you have added sign ups to your Rails 8 app.
 Also this code is not limited to Rails 8, and can be as easily added to older versions of Rails.